 When they are used in a tight environment, they are often cut off short, are small and cannot be reused so I have no more to say about them.

 I hardly need address the mentality of waste that decrees that a valuable, engineered plastic like nylon be used once and discarded just because a small piece of it does not cost much.
 The thousands and millions that are discarded cost a great deal.
 As I describe over and over, the cost is the investment, the building of factories and equipment, the refining of plastic monomers, the support of employees etc. that went into producing these bits of nylon.
-Sometimes the whole purpose of these ties is to prevent them from being opened and reclosed because of the nature of what they are holding, such as keys, but often the reusable kind would serve just as well.
+Sometimes the whole purpose of these ties is to prevent them from being opened and reclosed because of the personal or proprietary nature of what they are holding, such as keys, but often the reusable kind would serve just as well.
 However, by forcing discard, the manufacturers undoubtedly think they being quite clever and helping their bottom line.
 For comparison, imagine if Velcro ties were able to be used only once.
-They could be made that way, by incorporating hooks that broke the first time the Velcro was pulled apart, but they have come to inhabit the commercial niche for ties that can be opened repeatedly.
+They could be made that way, by incorporating hooks that broke the first time the Velcro was pulled apart, but fortunately they have come to inhabit the commercial niche for ties that can be closed and opened repeatedly.

 PLASTIC STRAPPING – These incredibly strong straps are fed from a long reel and used primarily to hold large packages together.
 They often hold packaging on pallets.
 Unlike the nylon ties, they do not have their own fastening but instead are fed through steel clips which can be crimped, holding the two ends of a strap together permanently.
 Through long use now, it is universally assumed that they will be cut off, yanked into an unwanted ball and be thrown into a nearby dumpster or garbage can.
 But why is this so?